tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 Now verify the sketch with the Verify button.
 The first compilation after changing the board will take time.

 From now on always check the selected board in the right bottom corner of the IDE window.
-For AVR sketch it should show "Arduino Uno Wifi on ...", for the ESP sketch "Arduino, Uno WiFi, 9600, 4M (1MB SPIFFS) on...".
+For Atmega sketch it should show "Arduino Uno Wifi on ...", for the ESP sketch "Arduino, Uno WiFi, 9600, 4M (1MB SPIFFS) on...".

 #### OTA upload